tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 The executable jar have the following name: MarkdownDocEditor-n.n.n-App.jar

-One or more files can be specified as arguments.
+One or more files or directories can be specified as arguments.
+For a directory all markdown files found in the directory and subdirectories will be loaded.
+As said above this does not apply if you are running the .app version.

 ## Requirements